 TEKS: An acronym for Texas Essential Knowledge and Skills curriculum required by the state.
 Districts are required to provide instruction in the essential knowledge and skills of the appropriate grade levels in the foundation curriculum.

 TExES Content Area: An acronym for Texas Examinations of Educator Standards designed to measure a candidate’s content area knowledge in relation to a standard set of criteria rather than performance of other candidates. www.texas.ets.org.
 Two levels of one-on-one tutoring offered.

 TExES PPR: An acronym for Texas Examinations of Educator Standards, Pedagogy and Professional Responsibilities designed to measure a candidate’s educational teaching and learning knowledge in relation to a standard set of criteria rather than performance of other candidates. www.texas.ets.org

 TEACH TExES, Practice Test Standard: A TEACH program standard requiring a candidate post a score of 85% on the EC-6 & 7-12 TEACH practice exams.
 We own over 25 practice exams.
 Meeting the 85% standard is required before candidate is awarded approval to register for the EC-12 PPR TExES exam.
-Two levels of one-on-one tutoring offered.
+Two levels of one-on-one tutoring required.

 THEA Basic Skills Test: An acronym for Texas Higher Education Assessment designed to provide information about the reading, mathematics, and writing skills of students entering public colleges, universities, and educator preparation programs in public and private institutions.
-The THEA is no longer required for admission!!